Through various research, teaching and assistant roles, both undergraduate and graduate students are eligible for employment in the department.

 Please send job descriptions to firstname.lastname@example.org to confirm a student assistant position is appropriate.

-This allows staff to confirm eligibility, position, send offer letters, process the hire in Workday, and complete new employee paperwork by the employee’s first day of work.
-Late notifications will result in processing delays, which may result in delayed pay for the employee, risk of non-compliant completion of paperwork, and delayed tuition and health benefits (if applicable)
+Late notifications will result in processing delays, which may result in delayed pay for the employee, risk of non-compliant completion of paperwork, and delayed tuition and health benefits (if applicable).